 Sit back and dream about the goal you want to accomplish.
 Let yourself go and think about what’s next for you.
 Maybe you already have that dream in your mind and put it off because other things constantly jump in the way.
 You might come up with something new once you take a little time to open your mind and dream.

 Tip: Pull out a piece of paper and jot it all down.
 All of it.
 Everything.
 No idea is a bad one.
 Then assess.
-Circle or highlight the things that are most important to you and narrow it down to the thing you want to accomplish the most.
+Circle or highlight the things that are most important to you and narrow them down to the thing you want to accomplish the most.

 2) PLAN IT

 I’m a planner at heart.
-I’ll sit in my kitchen on a Saturday morning and plan out my kids’ activities, my next big goal or the grocery run.
+I’ll sit in my kitchen on a Saturday morning and plan out my kids’ activities, my next big goal, or the grocery run.
 I enjoy planning.
 Some people don’t and that’s OK.
 It might not be your thing.
 A plan can be simple, especially if you don’t enjoy the planning part.
 A plan that is written out is more likely to see action than something whirling in your mind.
 Create a plan that will serve as your roadmap to success.

 Tip: Take the dream you identified and add it to the top of a paper or in soft copy.
 Write/type the top 3 tasks you need to do to accomplish the next step of the goal.
 I like to add a square next to the tasks so I can check it off when it’s completed.
 That feels good!
 Keep it simple so it doesn’t overwhelm you.